Skip to main content

 Supervision

-Dr Panos Panagiotopoulos is interested to supervise PhD projects related to information technology applications with focus on government and policy.
+Dr Panagiotopoulos is interested to supervise PhD projects related to information technology applications with focus on government and policy.
 Indicative topics include digital governance, algorithmic regulation, data science, artificial intelligence and social media.
-For example, Dr Panagiotopoulos has been developing research on public regulatory ratings and other data-driven and information-based approaches used by regulators and government organisations.
+For example, Dr Panagiotopoulos has been developing research the data-driven transformation of government and other organisations.
 Datasets in these areas could be explored from a strategy, public management or policy perspective.
 Projects that involve qualitative or mixed methods approaches can also be supported.

 Questions about potential supervision via the Alan Turing Institute or Queen Mary's Digital Environment Research Institute are particularly welcome.